 CRM for Distributors & Wholesalers

-There are practical uses of CRM that are uniquely important for distributors.
+There are practical uses of CRM software that are uniquely important for distributors.
 These include integrated lead management, product marketing, sales management, and customer support.

 Wholesale & distribution CRM helps sales reps cultivate new leads and nurture ongoing relationships.
 Reps log sales activities, record customer notes, and foster internal collaboration.
 These activities result in higher sales and better customer service.

-CRMs place most of their focus on either the “management” or the “customer” side of the business.
+CRM tools place most of their focus on either the “management” or the “customer” side of the business.
 “Management” enables sales teams to manage the lead prospecting and qualification process.
 The “customer” side focuses on cultivating long-term relationships.
 While a combination of both sides is necessary, distribution CRMs tend to lean towards the “customer”.

 CRMs built for distribution companies assist in getting actionable customer insights.
-This data helps their salesforce to convert leads into buyers.
+This real-time data helps their salesforce to convert leads into buyers.
 It automates intensive customer-centric processes and provides marketing and sales management tools.
 These features also assist with supply chain management, procurement, inventory-planning, et al.

 Essential benefits CRM for distributors: